Douglas-Saylor-Killoughlaw/Powershell-CloudFlare-Access-Rule/README.md

 # Powershell CloudFlare Access Rule
-This is a powershell script to simply create/delete an Access Rule for Cloudflare API v4 (so to BAN or UNBAN an IP).
+This is a powershell script to simply create/delete an Access Rule for Cloudflare API v4 (so to BAN(BLOCK) or UNBAN(UNBLOCK) an IP).

 # Introduction
 The script is based on original bash script that can be located [here](https://gist.github.com/pjv/926ece8549cd45bac4821945f6ad253c).